Josmithr/FluidFramework/azure/packages/azure-client/api-report/azure-client.api.md

     name: string;
 }

+// Warning: (ae-forgotten-export) The symbol "IServiceAudience" needs to be exported by the entry point index.d.ts
+//
 // @internal
 export type IAzureAudience = IServiceAudience<AzureMember>;

+// Warning: (ae-forgotten-export) The symbol "ITelemetryBaseProperties" needs to be exported by the entry point index.d.ts
+//
 // @alpha
 export interface ITelemetryBaseEvent extends ITelemetryBaseProperties {
     // (undocumented)